LucasIvankio/BeagleBoneBlack-BlackLib/README.md

 #BeagleBone Black - Bacon Cape

 This project was created to show how to use BeagleBone Black and Bacon Cape shield.
-I choosed to use BlackLib that is a C++ library for BBB.
+I chose to use BlackLib that is a C++ library for BBB.

 Here is a link to the BlackLib repository: https://github.com/yigityuce/BlackLib